hnzhang/notes/AWS-architect-associate.md

 This is only available for Classic and Network Load Balancer Basically, the idea is to have a Load Balancer work on top of a group of child Load Balancers cross multiple Zones.
 Each Child Load Balancer is corresonding for a Zone.
 When this is enabled, the traffic will be load balanced cross all the instances in all the zones.
 Otherwise, the traffic is only balanced inside local zone.

+## Request Routing -- Request Routing
+Request Routing is to apply rules to incoming requeste and then either forward or redirect the traffic based on the fllowing
+* Host header
+* Http header
+* Source IP
+* Http head method
+* Path
+* Query string

+ELB cannot go cross regions.
+You must create one per region.
+Amazon Certification Manager SSL can be attached to ELB for SSL

+# AWS System Manager
+## Session Manager
+To manage EC2 instance with SSH through the web.